Reed Tablemount: History

 Subsequent to the Chinese occupation of Mischief Reef in the mid-1990s, a Philippine World War II-vintage naval landing craft, (LST 57 - Sierra Madre), was deliberately run aground on the Second Thomas Shoal in 1999 to maintain a Philippine naval outpost in the area; more than 15 years later it continues to be manned by about a dozen Philippine Marines.

-In June 2019 a Filipino fishing vessel was hit and sunk by a Chinese fishing vessel.
+In June 2019 a Filipino fishing vessel anchored at the Reed Bank was hit and sunk by a Chinese fishing vessel.
 The Armed Forces of the Philippines stated that they believed it to be a deliberate attack given the nature of the incident, the wood-hulled Filipino vessel Gimver 1 was sitting at anchor when hit, and the steel-hulled Chinese vessel which hit it failed to stop and offer assistance after the incident.
 The 22 crew members had to be rescued off of the sinking vessel by a nearby Vietnamese fishing vessel which responded to their distress calls.